-Irish Rural Link welcome that the overall unemployment rate in the state continues to fall, with most recent figures in the Labour Force Survey for Q1 2018 showing unemployment rate now stands at 5.7%.
-However, there are still disparities in the rate of unemployment across NUTS3 regions, with unemployment rates in the Midlands and South East regions at 8% and in more rural regions still remains above the state average.
+Irish Rural Link welcome that the overall unemployment rate in the state continues to fall, with most recent figures in the Labour Force Survey for Q1 201913 showing unemployment rate now stands at 4.8%.
+However, there are still disparities in the rate of unemployment across NUTS3 regions, with unemployment rates in the Midlands and South East regions at 6.2% and 6.7% respectively and 5.5% in the West and Mid-West.
+In more rural regions unemployment still remains above the state average.
 Results from Census 2016 showed that small towns had higher unemployment rates than larger towns.
 Of the larger towns across the country, Longford had the highest unemployment rate between 2011 and 2016 at 30%.
 The impacts of high unemployment during the recession is still being felt in many rural areas and as the figures above show are not experiencing the same level of employment creation as urban or areas close to major urban centres.
 It is more difficult to resolve unemployment in rural areas which are over-reliant on primary industries such as agriculture, construction and low-level manufacturing and sectors that are historically low paid, such as accommodation and food, retail and caring sector.
-More often these jobs are minimum wage with precarious work hour contracts which are not sustainable.
+More often these jobs are minimum wage which, as outlined in section 2 does not afford many household types in rural areas an acceptable social standard of living.
 Many of the highly skilled and young workforce have emigrated over the past few years or continue to migrate to urban areas where jobs are more readily available.